peake100/stalkbroker-py/zdocs/source/index.rst

 Timezones names are very a particular, you can find your timezone name `here <https://en.wikipedia.org/wiki/List_of_tz_database_time_zones>`_, in the ``'TZ database name'`` column.

-Try to find the most specific timezone possible, as time standards are weird and hard, and we wish everyone could just be on ~island time~.
+Try to find the most specific timezone possible -- time standards are weird and hard!
+How we wish everyone could be on ~island time~... but the stalkmarket moves too fast for that!

 .. note::